Towards glueball masses of large-$N$ $\mathrm{SU}(N)$ pure-gauge theories without topological freezing: Results

 We simulated $\SU(6)$ at $\beta=25.452$ ($a\simeq 0.0938$~fm) on a $16^4$ lattice with a cubic $L_d=3$ defect.
 For each of $10$ independent runs, we collected $2000$ well-decorrelated configurations, stored every $200$ parallel tempering steps, after discarding the first $10000$ parallel tempering steps for thermalization.
 A single parallel tempering step is performed as follows: \begin{enumerate} \item Each replica is updated in parallel with a full lattice sweep of a $4$:$1$ combination of over-relaxation and over-heat-bath algorithms (in the following, this combination will be referred to as ``standard updating step''). \item Swaps are proposed between replica pairs $(r,r+1)$, first for $r$ even, then for $r$ odd or viceversa (order decided stochastically).
 Swaps of odd and even $(r,r+1)$ pairs are proposed in parallel and accepted with probability

 After the swap proposals, the periodic $r=0$ replica is translated of $1$ lattice site along a random direction to effectively move the position of the defect. \item Each replica is updated in parallel with hierarchical sweeps on small sub-lattices centered around the defect.
-After each hierarchical iteration, the swaps and the $r=0$ replica translations are performed as in~\ref{enum:swaps}. \end{enumerate} With this implementation, collecting the sample of configurations employed for this study required $\sim 2.3$M core-hours on \texttt{Intel Skylake} processors.
+After each hierarchical iteration, the swaps and the $r=0$ replica translations are performed as in~\ref{enum:swaps}. \end{enumerate} It is clear that a single parallel tempering step requires a factor of $\sim N_r$ larger numerical effort compared to a standard updating step.
+Nonetheless, even when considering this overhead, the obtained gains in terms of decorrelation of the topological charge make the parallel tempering algorithm the obvious method of choice between the two, as it will be manifest in the following.
+With this implementation, collecting the sample of configurations employed for this study required $\sim 2.3$M core-hours on \texttt{Intel Skylake} processors.

 We chose a uniform $\sim30\%$ swap probability for all pairs; to reach it we needed $N_r = 30$ replicas.
 In Fig.~\ref{fig:details_parallel_tempering} we show the behavior of $c(r)$ for every $r$ and the related swap acceptances (left plot above).
 Choosing approximately uniform swap probabilities among different replica pairs ensured that a given configuration explored uniformly all boundary conditions $c(r)$ in a random-walk fashion, which is a necessary condition for the correct operation of the PTBC algorithm (left plot below).